John Boozman: Personal life

 Boozman lives in Rogers with his wife, Cathy Marley Boozman.
 They have three daughters.
 He has raised Polled Hereford cattle that were competitive in the show ring, and in bull testing at Oklahoma State University.
 The Boozman family is active in the 4-H program.

 On April 22, 2014, Boozman underwent emergency heart surgery.
 In 2017, he underwent a successful followup procedure that was recommended by doctors who had been monitoring his aorta since a tear in it was surgically repaired in 2014.

-John’s ophthalmologist brother, Fay Winford Boozman III, co-founded the Boozman Regional Eye Clinic (now named BoozmanHof Regional Eye Clinic) with John after receiving his ophthalmology degree.
+John's ophthalmologist brother, Fay Winford Boozman III, co-founded the Boozman Regional Eye Clinic (now named BoozmanHof Regional Eye Clinic) with John after receiving his ophthalmology degree.
 Fay was elected to the Arkansas Senate in 1994 as a Republican and was nominated for the United States Senate in Arkansas in the 1998 election, losing to Democratic Congresswoman Blanche Lincoln 55% to 42%.
 Despite his defeat, Fay was nominated to be director of the Arkansas Health Department in 1999.
-He remained close with former Governor Mike Huckabee, and with his brother Fay until his accidental death on his farm in 2005, aged 59.
+Fay died in an accident on his farm in 2005, aged 58.

 As of 2017, according to OpenSecrets.org, Boozman's net worth was more than $2.3 million.